By: Stan Popovich

 4. Plan ahead: Develop a plan so when your mental health issues get the best of you, you will know what to do.
 This will give you the peace of mind that your animals are taken care of while you get back on your feet.

 5. Learn from your experiences: Try to learn from your past experiences on how you can take care of yourself and your pets.
-This will help you the next time you struggle with your mental health because you will be better able to take care of your animals when your stressed.
+This will help you the next time you struggle with your mental health.
+You will be better able to take care of your animals if you get anxious again.

 6. Talk to your veterinarian: Talk to a veterinarian on how to take care of your mental health and your animals at the same time.
 Remember that many people who deal with depression and anxiety have dogs and cats.
 You can take care of a pet and manage your mental health at the same time.